speedfuns/botw/MasterSwordAndDungeons.md

 Fly to Sha Warvo shrine and complete **Path of Hidden Winds**. `(12/24)`

 Enter the Flight Range and pick up the 10 arrows on the counter.

+Cook the 3 **Spicy Peppers**
-> Optional: Grab the Shallow Bow for safety.
+> Optional: Also cook the **Hearty Salmons** now if you got them.

 Talk to Teba and complete the shooting minigame.

 Grab the **Falcon Bow**, eat Lvl.
-2 Cold Resistance food and talk to Teba again.
+1 Cold Resistance food and talk to Teba again.
-> If you grabbed to Warm Doublet eat instead the Lvl.
-1 Cold Resistance food.

 ### Divine Beast Vah'Medoh

 Defeat the Divine Beast by shooting bomb arrows to the laser guns.
 Make sure to not fail any shot or you will have to take an extra 5 arrows inside Vah'Medoh later.

 Free **Vah'Medoh** using the "mapless" route.
+- Open the chest in the central room after going up the wall to get an **Ancient Core**.
-> Make sure to grab the 5 Ice Arrows after the 4th terminal.
+- Make sure to grab the 5 Ice Arrows after the 4th terminal.
 > Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah'Medoh fight or for safety.

 Defeat Windblight Ganon using the Falcon Bow (very important that you use this bow).
 Grab the **Heart Container** after.